argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 ### 3. Elders (5:17-20)

 Elders are to be respected and accorded honor, especially those who invest the most time and effort in teaching the word.
 Here, we also get a NT basis for paying ministers in the word.
-They are not to be lightly accused, but they are to be disciplined when wrong and to submit to such disciplined before the congregation as an example to others.
+They are not to be lightly accused, but they are to be disciplined when wrong and to submit to such discipline before the congregation as an example to others.

 ### 4. Slaves (6:1-2)